-CMYK (process color, four color) is a subtractive color model primarily used for color printing.
+CMYK (process color, four colors) is a subtractive color model primarily used for color printing.
 CMYK refers to the four inks used in some color printing: cyan, magenta, yellow and key (black).
-Though it varies by print company, press operator and press manufacturer, the ink or toner is typically applied in the order of the abbreviation.
+Though it varies by print company, press operator, and press manufacturer, the ink or toner is typically applied in the order of the abbreviation.

 CMYK Business Cards with a Pantone setup

 CMYK business cards with color combined is a neat effect.